 The Birth of “The King of Straws”

 As people like to call Lou Zhongping the global “King of Straws”, it seems destined that he would do straws business for life long.
-Lou Zhongping himself has never thought that, after engaging in over 20 businesses as a long-way business, breading industry and clothing industry by walking over almost half of China, he could do the straw business into No.1 globally within 25 years, from the year 1994.
+Lou Zhongping himself has never thought that, after engaging in over 20 businesses as a long-way business, breading industry and clothing industry by walking over almost half of China, he could do the biodegradable straws wholesale business into No.1 globally within 25 years, from the year 1994.

 With rattles in hands and shoulder pole on shoulders, walking door to door for animal furs and bones to earn little money, the “Gang for Sugar” of Yiwu are still in the memory of the people in Southern China.
 Chen Jianghe, the hero in the popular TV drama The Chicken Feather Flying up to Heaven, is (partially) a reflection of Lou Zhongping in this period.